Critical behavior of lattice gauge theory Rydberg simulators from effective Hamiltonians: Practical Applications

-It should also be noticed that for $a_x=R_b/2$, $V_1$ and $V_2$ are 64 times larger than in the previous case and the quartic term becomes very important.
-This is signaled by $L_z=0$ bands screening the electric field both in the effective theory and the original simulator.
-This is illustrated in Fig. \ref{fig:out1E}.

 The screening effect observed in the previous deformation can be partially remediated by rather increasing $\rho$ in order to have $V_2<<V_1$.
 For this reason we considered the case $\rho=2$, $a_x=R_b$.
 The results are shown in Fig. \ref{fig:out2E}.
+In the original model, the Rydberg blockade radius $R_b$ is smaller than the length of rungs, so a Rydberg state at rung 2 will not forbid nearby rungs having Rydberg states.